oliversarmy/oliversarmy.github.io/_posts/2015-7-10-MajoricSystem.md

 ## Basic word rules

-1. Double letters are disregarded when not pronounced separately (e.g call - 35, however midday - 844).
-The letter sequence "ck" is treated the same as "k".
+1. Within a word, double letters are treated as a single letter.
+The letter sequence "ck" is treated as a single "k".
 1. Vowels, a e i o u, are significant, but (normally) only the first vowel at the start of a word (e.g age is 17, not 175).

 ## Advanced word rules